pipa2025/website/venue.md

 # Accommodation

- ooms have been pre-booked at the following two hotels at the negotiated price.
+ Rooms have been pre-booked at the following two hotels at the negotiated price.
 The hotels are situated within walking distance from the conference venue.

 [Zander K Hotel](https://www.debergenske.no/bergen/hotell-overnatting/zander-k-hotel)  (30 rooms)